 The AI4Good Lab is an introductory program to AI for those with some programming background and intermediate to no experience in machine learning.
 The Lab runs for 7-weeks during the summer, and is split into two sections (the Curriculum and Project weeks).
 Please see the Program Detailssection of the FAQ for further details about the content of each section.

 Curriculum weeks:The Curriculum section is an intensive introductory bootcamp to machine learning and AI, which takes place over the first 4 weeks of the program.
 During this time, participants attend lectures, talks, workshops, and networking events.
 There is also a mini hackathon that takes place.

 Project weeks:The Project section takes place over the last 3 weeks, during which participants use the knowledge gained during the Curriculum weeks to develop an AI/ML prototype that addresses a social good issue.

 The AI4Good Lab is a non-profit program supported by a variety of partners.
 Our founding partners are the OSMO foundation and CIFAR, and we are supported by a variety of industrial, academic, and government entities.
 The AI4Good Lab headquarters is stationed in Montreal, where we run the local Montreal program and organize expansion across Canada.
 The Edmonton program is run by Amii in collaboration with the AI4Good Lab headquarters.

 When is the program and what is the time commitment?

 The 2021 program is running in both Montreal and Edmonton from May 3rd to June 22nd.
-It is a full time commitment that runs during work hours and some evenings/weekends, with scheduled breaks throughout the day.
+It is a full time commitmentthat runs every day during work hours and some evenings/weekends, with scheduled breaks throughout the day.
+The program can run from 11 AM to as late as 7:00 PM EDT.
 Attendance at all lectures, talks, and workshops is required for all participants.

 Will the Lab be in-person or virtual in 2021?